 Witnesses who are Participants are expected to participate and cooperate in the Center's investigation and any associated proceedings.
-Any witness likely to provide testimonial evidence in an Arbitration must, if requested, consent to be interviewed by the Center within a reasonable time prior to any hearing.
-If such witness refuses to be interviewed, the witness's testimonial evidence will neither be admitted nor considered at an Arbitration.
-The Center may request a postponement of any hearing to allow sufficient time to interview witnesses and follow-up as necessary.
+Any witness likely to provide testimonial evidence in an Arbitration, whether in person or by affidavit or declaration, must, if requested, consent to be interviewed by the Center within a reasonable time prior to any hearing.